awez/amirrajan.github.com/a-dark-room/index.md

 The first public comment about the slaves in the mobile version was posted on Michael's blog.
 My biggest fear is the vengeful 1 star review.
 I already had one...
 I didn't want another:

 >I am hoping someone can help.
 I started to play through and had carted wood to the point the population becomes slaves.
 I then had thieves and it was taking so long to stop them that I thought you were supposed to stop carting wood before your population became slaves.
 So I reset.
 I left the cart alone even though it had a “!”
 Next to it.
-I know have the entire map uncovered, I have been to every location and have used the jewel.
+I now have the entire map uncovered, I have been to every location and have used the jewel.
 I have the space ship but I have no option to upgrade it even though I have 40 alien alloy.
 Is this a bug because I ignored the cart for so long or am I missing something.
 Very frustrating as I will NOT be replying to get to this point.

 Michael was able to get the email address for the person who left the comment.
-And I emailed him immediately tell him how to beat the game.
+And I emailed him immediately to tell him how to beat the game.
 I also gave him a hint on how to unlock the alternate ending where his villagers wouldn't become slaves.
 He was happy to receive the email and I felt like I dodged a bullet.

 **Dec 27, 2013: A Dark Room Makes a Number of 2013 GOTY Lists**